Afghanistan: LGBTQ people fear for their lives under Taliban rule | DW | 10.09.2021

 After overcoming all the difficulties, Rabia finally reached the airport entrance, but the Taliban officer who was guarding the gate refused to let her through.
 She had no choice but to turn back and leave.
 An hour later, a suicide bomber detonated an explosive in the crowd and one of Rabia's relatives died on the spot.

-If convicted of engaging in gay or lesbian sex, one can be imprisoned for life under the nation's 2017 penal code, and under Shariah — Islamic law — even death penalty is technically allowed.
+If convicted of engaging in gay or lesbian sex, a person can be imprisoned for life under the nation's 2017 penal code, and under Sharia — Islamic law — even the death penalty is technically allowed.

-According to the LGBTQ advocacy group ILGA-World, successive Afghan governments had not enforced the death penalty for gay sex since 2001, but the Taliban might deal with the issue differently.
+According to the LGBTQ advocacy group ILGA-World, successive Afghan governments have not enforced the death penalty for gay sex since 2001, but the Taliban might deal with the issue differently.

-In the new Taliban-controlled Afghanistan, there is little to no space left for the LGBTQ community.
+In the new Taliban-controlled Afghanistan, there is little to no space left for LGBTQ people.

 In an interview with the German newspaper Bild in July, Gul Rahim, a Taliban judge in a province in central Afghanistan, said: "For homosexuals, there can only be two punishments: either stoning, or he must stand behind a wall that will fall down on him.
-The wall must be 2.5 to 3 meters high."
+The wall must be 2.5 to 3 meters (8 to 10 feet) high."

-A few days after the Taliban entered Kabul, 25-year-old gay man Faraz (name changed to protect the identity) learned about the death of a gay friend.
-He isn't sure which penalty his friend received and all he knows is that the Taliban are serious about going after gay people and he might face the same fate.
+A few days after the Taliban entered Kabul, a 25-year-old gay man, Faraz (name changed to protect the identity), learned about the death of a gay friend.
+He isn't sure which penalty his friend received.
+All he knows is that the Taliban are serious about going after gay people and he might face the same fate.

 "He was caught by the Taliban through complaints filed by others.
 The Taliban took him somewhere, killed him, and then brought his body back to his family," Faraz told DW.